 C. Make sure you forgive a little one whenever he asks (21-35).
-And lest we miss the point, Jesus finishes with another parable, this one about a king who forgave a servant with a ten million dollar debt.
-He forgave him on the basis of mercy, just because he asked.
+Lest we miss the point, Jesus finishes Matthew 18 with another parable, about a king who forgave a servant a ten million dollar debt.
+Why?
+Just because he asked, on the basis of mercy.

 But the servant did the unthinkable.
-He found another servant who owed him
+He found another servant who owed him \$300, refused to hear his cry for mercy, and had him thrown in prison.

-\$300, and refused to hear his cry for mercy, and had him thrown in prison.
-And when the king heard about it, he called him a wicked servant, and turned him over to the jailer, with this question ringing in his ear, "Shouldn't you have had mercy on your fellow servant just as I had on you (33)?"
+When the king heard about it, he called him a wicked servant, and turned him over to the jailer, with this question ringing in his ear, "Shouldn't you have had mercy on your fellow servant just as I had on you (33)?"